Times to Know the Value of Your Business

 Many businesses are illiquid, meaning there isn’t enough easily accessible cash available to pay any estate taxes due.
 By knowing the value of the business, you may be able to put an estate plan in place that will provide the estate with enough funds, usually through life insurance, to enable the business to stay in one piece.

 The information provided is not written or intended as specific tax or legal advice.
-MassMutual and its subsidiaries, employees, and representatives are not authorized to give tax or legal advice.
+Lenox Advisors, its employees, and representatives are not authorized to give tax or legal advice.
 You are encouraged to seek advice from your own tax or legal counsel.
-Opinions expressed by those interviewed are their own and do not necessarily represent the views of MassMutual.